microsoft/do-client/README.md

 > cd <project root>
 ```

-We provide an easy-to-use python script for building our client components from the project root, you can inspect build.py for additional build flags
+We provide an easy-to-use python script for building our client components from the project root, you can inspect build.py for additional build flags.
-On debian-based systems, run this command to build the client and package it as a .deb file
+On debian-based systems, run this command to build the client and package it as a .deb file.

 ```markdown
 > python3 build/build.py --project agent --package-for deb
 ```

-The build output can be located in your platforms tmp directory, for Ubuntu 18.04 systems this will be /tmp/build-deliveryoptimization-agent
+The build output can be located in your platforms tmp directory, for Ubuntu 18.04 systems this will be /tmp/build-deliveryoptimization-agent.

-Run this command to build the sdk
+Run this command to build the sdk.

 ```markdown
 > python3 build/build.py --project sdk --package-for deb